-Down through the corridors of almost 24 centuries of time echoes this exclamation by God: I hate divorce!”
+Down through almost 24 centuries of time echoes this exclamation by God: I hate divorce!”

 But the statement “I hate divorce!” goes deeper than that.
 The reason God hates divorce is that He was divorced…and He knows the pain of divorce; He knows the terrible hurt of divorce.
 He knows the agony and suffering involved in most divorces.
-God divorced Israel and Judah for commiting spiritual adultery (idolatry).
+God divorced Israel and Judah for commiting adultery (idolatry).
 You can read about that in Jeremiah 3: 8 and related references in the Old Testament.
-God hates divorce because He knows how much it hurts the parties involved in divorce.
+God did not arbitrarily wake up one morning and capriciously decide He would hate divorce; no, He hates divorce because He knows how much it hurts the people involved.
 Understand this very clearly: God hates divorce…not divorced persons!
-He loves people who are divorced…no less, no more than he loves everyone.
+He loves people who are divorced…no more, no less than he loves everyone.

-Having given you that brief background, let’s now examine what both Jesus and one of his spokespersons, Paul, have to say about the matter of divorce.
-Both Jesus and Paul deal very constructively and positively with divorce.
+Having given you that brief background, let’s now examine what both Jesus and his spokesperson, Paul, have to say about the subject.
+Both Jesus and Paul deal very constructively and positively with this matter of divorce.
 Let’s explore in detail what they have to say.

 Looking again at Matthew 19, in this reference Jesus is attempting to explain the depth and the narrowness of Moses’ law about divorce and remarriage.
 Jesus is saying that not all men are able to accept and live with what He said about Moses’ commandment concerning divorce.
 Even his own disciples didn’t want to hear it; they were actually saying that, in their opinion, if divorce and remarriage are not possible under the law of Moses, they don’t want anything to do with marriage—even Peter whom we know was already married!

 Another example.
 Jesus speaks about “looking on a woman” with lust being the same as committing adultery.
 (Matthew 5: 28) All He is doing is explaining the true spirit of Moses’ law.
 Jesus is not instituting a new law; He is simply explaining the fact that no one can find favor with God by keeping Moses’ laws.
-Then in Matthew 7 Jesus summed up the subject by explaining that anyone who builds his “house” on Moses’ law builds on shifting, unstable sand.
-Anyone who builds on Jesus’ new law (New Covenant) builds on a firm, solid Rock.
+Then Jesus summed up the subject by explaining that anyone who builds his “house” on Moses’ law builds on sand.
+Anyone who builds on Jesus’ new law (New Covenant) builds on a Rock.

 In 1 Corinthians 7, verse 1, Paul admonishes people to remain unmarried.
 But…if they do marry, here are the rules (verse 2 and following).
 In verse 8, he says to the unmarried and the widowed it would be best if they stay single.
 But…if they choose to marry, here are the rules.
 In both instances, he teaches if people get married, work at it; commit to it; give it every chance they can.